 The TOR requires to identify if the existing power house emissions have any negative impact on the living, recreational and working environment and to make visual inspections of the emission stacks and fuel handling areas.
 Given the small scale of the power generation on the island, it would be meaningless to undertake separate air quality assessments.
 However, emission estimates have been done, which will be discussed in Section 5 of this report.

-The emission stack is about 5-6m tall and is located away from other amenities in the area.
-There are no major concerns with regard to stack emissions in Ihuru.
+There are five separate emission stacks, which are about 4m high and is located away from other amenities in the area.
+There are no major concerns with regard to stack emissions in Kandooma.